Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Introduction

 The emergence of reasoning-centric Large Language Models (LLMs) exemplified by OpenAI-o1~\citep{jaech2024openaio1}, DeepSeek-R1~\citep{guo2025deepseek-r1}, and Kimi-1.5~\citep{team2025kimi}, has pushed the frontier of LLM capability, especially for demanding tasks in complex reasoning such as mathematics and programming.
 Unlike conventional instruction tuning that relies on human-labeled data or RLHF pipelines that demand an auxiliary, well-trained reward model~\citep{ouyang2022traininglanguagemodelsfollow,achiam2023gpt4,grattafiori2024llama3}, this leap is driven by large-scale Reinforcement Learning with Verifiable Rewards (RLVR;~\citealt{guo2025deepseek-r1, zeng2025simplerl}) for which correctness can be automatically and deterministically checked.
 The rewards of RLVR are granted solely when a model’s output matches the ground-truth mathematical answer or passes all unit tests for code, allowing scalable verification without manual labeling.
 RLVR is now regarded as a promising path toward self-evolving LLMs, potentially bringing us closer to more powerful intelligence.

 However, existing RLVR frameworks inadequately address the interplay between exploration depth (difficulty scaling) and breadth (iteration instance quantity scaling), which leads to insufficient performance gain for both \textit{Pass@1} and \textit{Pass@K}.
-In this paper, we conduct a systematic analysis of two under-exploited dimensions in RLVR: Depth and Breadth.
+In this paper, we conduct a systematic analysis of these two under-exploited dimensions in RLVR.

 For the dimension of \textbf{depth}, our investigation reveals that existing methods of GRPO~\citep{deepseekmathgrpo} and its variants~\citep{dapo,liu2025understanding}, while adept at estimating the advantage of a single rollout, are undermined by a distorted cumulative advantage at the group level.
 This distortion disproportionately allocates attention to instances of medium difficulty, neglecting high-difficulty instances indispensable for complex reasoning, as illustrated in Figure \ref{fig:abstcum_advract}.
 This bias fundamentally limits depth, the hardest problems a model can learn to solve, and constrains \textit{Pass@K} performance.
 To counteract this depth neglect, we propose Difficulty-Adaptive Rollout Sampling (\textbf{\textsc{DARS}}).
 DARS performs a lightweight first-stage rollout to estimate per-problem accuracies, then allocates additional compute via targeted multi-stage rollouts to low-accuracy problems.
-By expanded sampling on hard problems, DARS re-weights the cumulative advantage, making it easier for LLMs to learn `deep' samples and improving \textit{Pass@K} performance.
+By expanding sampling on hard problems, DARS re-weights the cumulative advantage, making it easier for LLMs to learn `deep' samples and improving \textit{Pass@K} performance.